 - Great choice for thick, long hair

-- They are not meant to be used in high-precision highlighting
+- Not meant to be used for high-precision highlighting

-One of the best things about Framar Variety set is that you can actually get high-quality, professional hair color brushes on a budget.
-The brushes come in a set of three, with different bristle widths and handle functions, so you can achieve any coloring style you like and really get your money’s worth out of these.
+One of the best things about the Framar family pack is that you can actually get high-quality, professional hair color brushes at a budget price.
+The three brushes come with different bristle widths and handle functions.
+This will allow you to achieve any coloring style you like and really get your money’s worth.

-All three brushes feature AccuSoft bristles that are soft enough to make blending easy, while also being stiff enough to apply the color evenly.
-The brushes come with tapered edges which guarantee high precision and ease of detailed application.
+All three brushes feature AccuSoft bristles.
+They are soft enough to make blending easy while stiff enough to apply the color evenly.
+The brushes come with tapered edges, which guarantee high precision and easy detailed application.

-The extra wide brush is exactly what the name says: extra, extra wide, making it perfect for fast root touch-ups, without any precision lost during the application.
-The second dye brush in the set is the classic Framar brush that can be used for most color applications.
-The third and the last one of the bunch is a multifunctional medium-sized brush with a metal pin tail that enables effortless parting and sectioning of the hair.
+The extra-wide brush is exactly what the name says.
+It is truly extra-wide, making it perfect for quick root touch-ups, without losing any precision during application.
+The second dye brush is the classic Framar brush that can be used for most color applications.
+The third brush in the set is a multifunctional medium-sized brush with a metal pin tail to enable effortless parting and sectioning of the hair.

-Together, these brushes are all you need to foil, tone, balayage, highlight (and lowlight), blend, feather and color melt.
-This type of variety would be enough for them to be our top pick, but the Framar Power Painter prevailed because of the same quality bristles, but 3 times the density!
+Together, these brushes are all you need to foil, tone, balayage, highlight, lowlight, blend, feather, and color melt.
+This amount of variety would be enough for them to be our top pick.
+The only reason that the Framar Power Painter prevailed was that its brushes have the same quality bristles but at three times the density!

-The Framar Variety set allows for precision color placement, reduce product waste and because of the perfect balance of softness and stiffness of the bristles, they won’t pull on your hair and will deposit even a very thick, pasty color mixture evenly to your hair.
+This Framar variety pack allows for precision color placement, which will reduce product waste.
+The bristles’ perfect balance between softness and stiffness will keep them from pulling on your hair and will allow them to apply even very thick, pasty color mixtures evenly.

-On the flip side, in the hair coloring brush reviews, a few consumers reported that the bristles frayed a tiny bit even before the brushes were used, but they also stayed the same throughout the use, without fraying further.
-One user noted that their extra wide brush formed a serrated edge and wasn’t exactly top-notch quality, but nevertheless, they were satisfied with their purchase.
+On the cons side, in the brush reviews, a few consumers reported that the bristles were frayed a tiny bit, even before use.
+But they also stayed the same throughout use, without fraying further.
+One user noted that the seam on the extra-wide brush was not formed well, causing a serrated edge.
+Even though it was not exactly top-notch quality, they were still satisfied with their purchase.

 - AccuSoft bristles

-- 3 brushes in the set: wide, medium with metal pin tail and classic
+- A three-piece set: extra-wide, classic, and medium with a metal pin tail

-- The bristles are not as dense as the Framar Power Painter
+- Bristles are not as dense as the Framar Power Painter

-3. Soft ‘N Style 3 Piece Translucent Dye Brush Set
+3. Soft ‘N Style Translucent Dye Brush 3-Pack Set

-These Soft ‘N Style trendy-looking translucent set of three hair dye brushes are extremely practical for people who are on a budget.
-The brushes come in three different colors as well: blue, pink and violet, which makes it really easy to achieve a nuanced, tonal look, with up to three different hair colors, without having to rinse the brushes in between.
+This three-pack of trendy, translucent, Soft ‘N Style hair dye brushes is extremely practical for people who are on a budget.
+The brushes come in three different colors: blue, pink, and purple.
+Having three distinct brushes makes it really easy to achieve a nuanced, tonal look with up to three different hair colors without having to rinse the brushes in between.

-The Soft ‘N Style brushes are not professional hair color brushes, nor are they the fanciest ones on the market, but they will get the job done.
-They are good for applying hair color to specific strands because they’re not too wide, but they are also great for dying your whole hair, as long as it’s not too long or too thick.
-The length of the bristles and the handle allows you to apply dye or bleach to some hard-to-reach areas of your hair, making this a really great product for a DIY professional-looking hair coloring.
+The Soft ‘N Style brushes are not professional hair color brushes.
+They are not the fanciest brushes on the market, either.
+But they will get the job done.
+Because they are not too wide, they are good at applying hair color to specific strands.
+They are also great at dying all of your hair, as long as it is not too long or too thick.
+The length of the bristles and the handle allows you to apply dye or bleach to some hard-to-reach areas of your hair, making this a really great product for professional-looking DIY hair coloring.

-The length of the handle makes it useful in sectioning the hair and flipping the strands, as well as stirring bleach or hair dye if need be.
-However, the handle does come with a downside: due to its length, it bends easily after a few uses.
-Also, the bristles can start to bend and pull on the hair after being used a few times, especially with bleach.
-But on the other hand – there are three same brushes in this set, which means that they’ll last you for a long time, regardless of a slightly lower quality compared to our top two picks.
+The length of the handle makes it useful for sectioning the hair and flipping the strands as well as for stirring bleach or hair dye if need be.
+Yet, the handle does come with a downside.
+Due to its length, it bends easily after a few uses.
+The bristles can also start to bend and pull on the hair after being used a few times, especially with bleach.
+But, on the other hand, there are three identical brushes in this set, which means that they will last for a long time, regardless if they are of a slightly lower quality than our top two picks.

 - Stiffer bristles